microsoft/coe-starter-kit/coe-cli/docs/alm/maturity/readme.md

   - Who is supporting the application / solution?
   - Do you have formal support team to manage issues for the solution?

-Where some gaps exist then a set of proactive training and or workshops can help grow the maturity of people, process and technology to assist them in moving toward Advanced Maker integration inside your organization.
+Where some gaps exist then a set of proactive training and or workshops can help grow the maturity of people, process and technology to assist them in moving toward Maker integration inside your organization.

 ### Understand the Concepts